 - 16. Traditional knowledge plays a significant role in facilitating the identification of useful genetic resources for the development of pharmaceutical products in both developed and developing countries.
-Studies show that at least 25 per cent of prescription pharmaceuticals in the United States are derived from higher plants and that 74 per cent of these resulted from studies of traditional medicines.15 At the United States Walter Reed Army Institute of Research, for instance, 70 per cent of 500 traditional anti-malarial medicines tested were active.
-Follow-up research on 18 plants provided 23 compounds with very potent anti-malarial activity.16 - 17.
+Studies show that at least 25 per cent of prescription pharmaceuticals in the United States are derived from higher plants and that 74 per cent of these resulted from studies of traditional medicines.
+The United States Walter Reed Army Institute of Research, for instance, 70 per cent of 500 traditional anti-malarial medicines tested were active.
+Follow-up research on 18 plants provided 23 compounds with very potent anti-malarial activity.
+For the plants in the United States Walter Reed Army Institute of Research, for instance, 70 per cent of 500 traditional anti-malarial medicines tested were active. - 17.
 The use of medicinal plants is equally important and widely spread.
-The World Health Organization (WHO) estimates that 80 per cent of the world's population depends on traditional medicine for primary healthcare.17 Examples of the scale of the use of medicinal plants include a 1995 study that identified, in just one administrative subdivision of Kenya, several hundred species of plants employed to treat some 40 broad conditions ranging from cancer and heart disease to weight control and fertility.18 - 18.
+The World Health Organization (WHO) estimates that 80 per cent of the world's population depends on traditional medicine for primary healthcare.
+Examples of the scale of the use of medicinal plants include a 1995 study that identified, in just one administrative subdivision of Kenya, several hundred species of plants employed to treat some 40 broad conditions ranging from cancer and heart disease to weight control and fertility.
+Examples of the world's population depends on traditional medicinal plants include a 1995 study that identified, in just one administrative subdivision of Kenya, several hundred species of plants employed to treat some 40 broad conditions ranging from cancer and heart disease to weight control and fertility. - 18.
 Though having a lower profile, traditional veterinary medicines, often described as ethnoveterinary medicines, have played, and continue to play, a vital role in developing and developed countries.
 This knowledge base is vital for the viability of livestock-based traditions, particularly in tropical climates where diseases and pests are prevalent.
 Moreover, as traditional medicines play a significant role in the development of modern pharmaceuticals, ethnoveterinary medicines provide leads to modern veterinary medicines.